iddekingej/blgui/Readme.txt

 Other functions:
 * Pressing the "Refresh" button will refresh the information
 * Auto refresh: on (un)mount/remove medium
-* Settings=>Fields: For configuring the fields shown under the "Disk" tab.
+* Settings=>Fields: For configuring the fields shown under the "Disks" tab.
 (There is no field configuration for the raid and fstab tab yet)
+                    And switch between tree and grid view for "Disks" tab
-* Double clicking the row in the "Disk" tab will show more information about the selected device
+* Double clicking the row in the "Disks" tab will show more information about the selected device

 Changes:
 =======

-0.6<=0.5
-* Code cleanup
-	- Linklist iterators
-	- Configuration manager
-* Configure which tabs are visible
-* New columns:
-	-Start of partition
+0.7<=0.6
+* Under disks:Treeview or grid view
+* Compiles under kde4
-* Device details:
+* Device statistics
-	-Redone partition tab: Add start of partition
-        -Select different device
-        -Display scsi bus
-        -Display iscsi host
-* Partition details:
-	-Navigate to device.
+* Better navigation between partition details and device details
-* Fix: free size
+* Fix: Double clicking field sometimes add field twice
-* Fix: raid level
+* Fix: Disable editing grid cells.
-* Fix: few memory leaks
+* Fix: Sometimes false "Mounted on different path"